github/archive-program/GUIDE.md

 Each reel of film begins with a leader of empty film, and then the Zero Reference Frame, which consists of a solid black rectangle in one corner of an otherwise empty frame.
 The next human-readable frame is the Control Frame, with information about the reel.
 Following that is the Table of Contents, which in turn includes a list of User Data Files.

 Each repository on this reel is one of those User Data Files.
 The list includes a unique ID, a file ID and a name for each of those files.
-For instance, the CPython repository might have the file ID listed as 12345 and the name listed as python_cpython.tar.
+For instance, the Python account's CPython repository might have the file ID listed as 12345, and the name listed as python_cpython.tar.

 Following the list of User Data Files is a list of Digital Data Locations.
 This list includes the file ID, a start frame, a start byte, an end frame, and an end byte.
 So, using the hypothetical CPython example, the item in this list with the ID 12345 might have a start frame of 054321, a start byte of 03210321, an end frame of 054545, and an end byte of 12321232.